uinb/galois/README.md

 ```

-If you would like to use Galois in your product, you should implement the order/user management known as broker, as well as the crypto coin withdraw/deposition.
+If you would like to use Galois in your product, you should implement the order/user management known as broker, as well as the blockchain client to handle crypto coin withdraw/deposition.

 ## Getting Started